 41. If you want to add some pizzazz to your Thanksgiving dinner, try baking individual servings of stuffing in muffin tins.
 Or, try crisping cornbread in your waffle iron.
 Either way, this will give you some easy snacks that can tide everyone over until the main event.

 See Also: 7 Tips to Avoiding Holiday Weight Gain

 42. The best stuffing is made from stale bread (it prevents mushy results).
 But if you don’t have any on hand, toasting your bread can do a decent job of removing most of the moisture.

 43. When serving your Thanksgiving feast, make it a potluck.
 This way, everyone can get what they need before sitting down, which can make dinner much more comfortable for everybody involved.

 44. After the main event, you can carry this theme over to dessert by cooking single-serving pies in cupcake tins or ramekins.
 This will also make cleanup a breeze!

-45. Once the feast is over, what can you do with all the miscellaneous leftovers?
+45. Once the feast is over, what can you do with all the different leftovers?
 Try making a Thanksgiving stew by blending these leftovers—bones and all—with chicken stock.
 After all, 65% of us say Thanksgiving leftovers are more important than the actual meal!

-The Final Thanksgiving Hack Involves You!
+The Final Thanksgiving Hack Involves You

 Commentscomments powered by Disqus